taylordotfish/opener/README.md

 npm install
 ```

-Then, you can run `./opener.py`.
+Then, you can run `pyjsopener` (or `python3 -m opener`) from any dir.

 Usage
 -----

-See `./opener.py --help`.
+See `pyjsopener --help`.
 The deobfuscated code is written to standard output.

 License
 -------